 Today we navigate along the glacier fronts on a RIB boat, admiring the beauty of the vertical ice walls and numerous icebergs as we approach along the more than 10km stretch to the sea.
 From here we start the ice excursion, an impressive trek using crampons (organised to be suitable for all travellers) on one of the oldest masses of ice in the planet.
 We will explore its crevasses, drains, caves, seracs, and other ice formations, which give an incredible, labyrinthine quality to this glacier.
 An expert mountain guide will be in charge to make sure we are provided with the appropriate equipment, and to ensure the safety of the group during the trip, while he shares with us his knowledge about the special characteristics of the glaciers in the South of Greenland.
 Then return to the Camp.

 Today we travel to Itilleq, via the Tunulliarfik fjord.
 Here enjoy an easy hike on the Kongevejen, or Path of the Kings, to idyllic Igaliku, a small Inuit settlement of less than 40 people, and known as the most beautiful settlement in the whole of Greenland.
 The ruins of Gardar, the archdiocese and religious capital of Viking Greenland, are here to be explored.
-After lunch we continue to Qassiarsuk, on the way visiting the Qooroq Fjord, where one of the most active glaciers in southern Greenland can be found, and where the iceberg density is great.
+In the afternoon, we continue to Qassiarsuk, on the way visiting the Qooroq Fjord, where one of the most active glaciers in southern Greenland can be found, and where the iceberg density is great.
 Accommodation for the next three nights at the Leif Eriksson Hostel.

 Today walk to Tasiusaq farm, where seven people live in notable isolation next to Sermilik fjord, which is almost always blocked by the ice and icebergs coming from Eqaloruutsit glacier.
 Then walk to Nunataaq Farm, a Viking Settlement where there are some ruins to explore.
 Continue on for impressive views of Tasiusaq Bay and the numerous icebergs covering it, and the lakes hidden in the tundra, on the way back to Tasiusaq Farm.
 Later there may ne time for fishing for arctic salmon or for a walk in the region.
 You can also enjoy an optional kayak excursion in the “Iceberg Bay” - a two hour sea kayaking trip for beginners among icebergs and ice in one of the safest and best place in the whole Greenland.
 This excursion will be offered subject to meeting the minimum numbers required to operate and weather conditions.
-(Please note this excursion can only be booked and paid for locally).

 Today travel by boat across to the Narsarsuaq area.
 Then after a short transfer by car, we will walk through Flower Valley, enjoying the view of a valley formed due to the glacial retreat, and a charming place of abundant flowers.
-We walk until we can see Kiattut glacier and the landscape around it, with superb panoramic views of the ice sheet and its Nunataks.
+We walk until we can see Kiattut Glacier and the landscape around it, with superb panoramic views of the ice sheet and its Nunataks.
 Tonight enjoy a farewell dinner with typical Inuit products such as whale, seal, caribou, and mattak.